Use Intune to remediate vulnerabilities identified by Microsoft Defender for Endpoint

 - NOTES - Read custom messages submitted by the requestor when opening the security task.

-Select Accept or Reject to send notification to ATP for your planned action.
-When you accept or reject a task, you can submit notes, which are sent to ATP.
+Select Accept or Reject to send notification to Defender for Endpoint for your planned action.
+When you accept or reject a task, you can submit notes, which are sent to Defender for Endpoint.

 After accepting a task, reopen the security task (if it closed), and follow the REMEDIATION details to remediate the vulnerability.
-The instructions provided by ATP in the security task details vary depending on the vulnerability involved.
+The instructions provided by Defender for Endpoint in the security task details vary depending on the vulnerability involved.

 When it's possible to do so, the remediation instructions include links that open the relevant configuration objects in the Intune console.

 After completing the remediation steps, open the security task and select Complete Task.
-This action updates the security task status in both Intune and ATP.
+This action updates the security task status in both Intune and Defender for Endpoint.

-After remediation is successful, the risk exposure score in ATP can drop, based on new information from the remediated devices.
+After remediation is successful, the risk exposure score in Microsoft Defender for Endpoint can drop, based on new information from the remediated devices.

-Learn more about Intune and Microsoft Defender ATP.
+Learn more about Intune and Microsoft Defender for Endpoint.

 Review Intune Mobile Threat Defense.

-Review the Threat & Vulnerability Management dashboard in Microsoft Defender ATP.
+Review the Threat & Vulnerability Management dashboard in Microsoft Defender for Endpoint.